Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 your Unity environment.

 There are two kinds of game objects you need to include in your scene in order to use Unity ML-Agents: an Academy and one or more Agents.
-You also need to have brain assets linked appropriately to your Agents and to the Academy.

 Keep in mind:

 * There can only be one Academy game object in a scene.
+* If you are using multiple training areas, make sure all the Agents have the same `Behavior Name` and `Behavior Parameters`